Stories 1.0 Directoral Notes

 Stories 1.0 provides an elemental look at how musical theater in many disparate forms works.
 This insight supports unusual opportunities for staging the show.
 One possibility, for instance, is in furthering the “plays within a play” design through exposing many of the backstage mechanics of the theatrical experience.
 (For instance, it’s conceivable that dressing areas might be in plain view of the audience, and even the printed program could have the look of a “mock-up”—complete with scrawled notes in the margins from the editor to the typographer and paste-up artist—etc.)

-The critical caveat in any directoral approach, however—including this one—is the absolute necessity of avoiding cuteness!
+The critical caveat in any directoral approach, however—including this one—is the absolute necessity of avoiding cuteness.
 The segments in Stories 1.0 are less than 2% of the works considered by The Ten-Minute Musicals Project, and that statistic may underscore the quality throughout.
 It is the stories themselves that are of paramount interest to audiences, not trappings and trite conceits placed upon them.
 Directoral “embellishments” must be immediately discarded if attention is distracted from the books, lyrics, scores and performances.

 Concerning direction and staging of the segments themselves: conservative treatment which trusts the material yields the best results.
 Each segment must be approached individually, with primary direction and staging conceptions deriving from the librettos.
 Musical and dramatic styles vary so widely that an attempt to create stylistically consistent direction and staging in all segments is not only inappropriate but critically counter-productive to the whole.